matthewrudy/memoist2/README.md

 [![Build Status](https://travis-ci.org/matthewrudy/memoist2.png?branch=master)](https://travis-ci.org/matthewrudy/memoist2)

-Simple Memoization for Ruby 2.0
+Simple Memoization for Ruby 2.0+.

 ### Differences between Memoist & Memoist2

 Unlike [Memoist], this is **not** a drop-in replacement for old ActiveSupport::Memoizable.
-Memoist will still work just fine for that if you're using Ruby 2.0.
+Memoist will still work just fine for that if you're using Ruby 2.0+.
 This project, on the other hand, is just me playing using Module#prepend which makes this stuff very simple.

+**[Memoist]**
-* Memoist works on all Rubies
+  * Works on all Rubies.
-* Memoist is quite complicated
+  * Is quite complicated.
-* Memoist has the exact same api as ActiveSupport::Memoizable
+  * Has the exact same api as `ActiveSupport::Memoizable`.

+**Memoist2**
-* Memoist2 only works on Ruby >= 2.0.0
+  * Only works on `Ruby >= 2.0.0`.
-* Memoist2 is deliberately much simpler
+  * Is deliberately much simpler.
-* Memoist2 has a slightly different API that could totally change
+  * Has a slightly different API that could totally change.

   [Memoist]: https://github.com/matthewrudy/memoist

 Example
 -------